 Improving Health Provision in Mid Wales

-Changes to Llanidloes Hospital and other Cottage hospitals
+Changes to Llanidloes Hospital and other Cottage Hospitals

 I have raised our concerns directly in the Senedd and with Ministers several times, recently asking the First Minister to consider the true adequacy of this consultation process and to clarify if the proposed changes really are temporary.
 The fact that these downgrades are driven by financial constraints does not instil confidence.

-I will continue to raise our concerns in the Senedd and with the health board.
+I will continue to raise our concerns in the Senedd and with the Health Board.

 New Mid Wales Health Facility

-After many years of campaigning, a new 32 bed hospital and health facility will be built in Newtown and will work side-by-side with the current network of community hospitals in Machynlleth, Llanidloes and Welshpool and district general hospitals around our borders, this will ensure that we receive the right treatment much closer to home.
+After many years of campaigning, a new 32 bed hospital and health facility will be built in Newtown and will work side-by-side with the current network of community hospitals in Machynlleth, Llanidloes and Welshpool and district general hospitals around our borders.
+This will ensure that we receive the right treatment much closer to home.

 Powys Teaching Health Board and Powys County Council are leading the North Powys Wellbeing Programme project.
 Both organisations, working with others, are continuing to develop plans.
 The plans will need the approval of the Welsh Government, who have previously also committed their support to the new hospital and facility.
 Plans are also being developed by Powys County Council for the replacement of a new school build, Ysgol Calon y Dderwen, which is currently on the site where the new health hub in Newtown will be located.

 Whilst I am pleased that all organisations have continued to commit their support to the project, I am disappointed with the pace of progress.
-The public consultation on the proposals which were scheduled for early 2024 have not yet began, and I don’t believe the Welsh Government or Powys Health Board have progressed plans as quickly as they had previously committed to.
+The public consultation on the proposals which were scheduled for early 2024 have not yet begun, and I don’t believe the Welsh Government or Powys Teaching Health Board have progressed plans as quickly as they had previously committed to.

 New Emergency Service Provision in Shrewsbury